Alex6323/ictmon/README.md

     $ ./ictmon 192.168.1.9 5560
     ```

+## CLI

+## WIP

+* CPU load + Mem usage of an Ict node
+* Outbound transactions monitoring
+* Interop with Report.ixi to display neighbor stats
+* Webinterface
+* Transaction visualizer
+* Transaction arrival latency across multiple nodes

-## Final Words
+## Closing Words

-If you have any ideas or suggestions about features you'ld like to see in *ictmon*, please don't hesitate to contact me on the IOTA Discord server (/alex/#6323).
+If you have any ideas or suggestions about features you'ld like to see in *Ictmon*, please don't hesitate to contact me on the IOTA Discord server (/alex/#6323).

 Have fun!